 Depending on state law, failure to carry workers’ comp can result in hefty fines or jail time.
 Most states require you to have a policy ready as soon as you hire someone new.

 There are also exceptions to workers’ comp requirements.
 Exceptions can vary by state too.

-In general, independent contractors, sole proprietors, and self-employed individuals usually don’t need workers’ compensation.
-Partnerships and limited liability companies (LLCs) may also be exempt.
+In general, independent contractors, sole proprietors, and individuals with no other employees on payroll usually don’t need workers’ compensation.

 Does Workers’ Comp Cover Business Owners?